Dazcam/Bioinformatics-tutorials/pages/containers/build_container_layers.md

 ```
 </details>

-Instead of running the entire thing at once, I built a container up until the `R --no-echo -e 'install.packages("Seurat")'` line:
+Instead of running the entire thing at once, which exceeds the BTL, I built the container
+up until the `R --no-echo -e 'install.packages("Seurat")'` line first:

 <details>